 Plan a Visit

 The Museum has now reopened, but with altered arrangements due to the Coronavirus outbreak.

 Due to the current Coronavirus outbreak the Museum is open, but with new arrangements:

-Standard opening hours are 11am - 4pm Wednesday to Saturday, with admission free of charge (donations gratefully received).
+Standard opening hours are 11am - 4pm Tuesday to Saturday and Bank Holiday Mondays, with admission free of charge (donations gratefully received).